 Durham Commits to Mayor’s Monarch Pledge

-Durham Mayor Steve Schewel and the Bull City Trailblazers – a chapter of North Carolina Wildlife Federation – have signed the National Wildlife Federation’s Mayors’ Monarch Pledge, committing to take action to help save the declining monarch butterfly and other pollinators.
+Durham Mayor Steve Schewel and former NCWF chapter, Bull City Trailblazers, have signed the National Wildlife Federation’s Mayors’ Monarch Pledge, committing to take action to help save the declining monarch butterfly and other pollinators.
 Durham is now part of an expanding North American network of cities working to create habitat in public parks, public landscaping, vacant lots, roadsides, medians, green roofs, backyard gardens and open spaces throughout the entire community.

 Found across the United States, monarch butterflies numbered around 1 billion in 1996.
 Today, their numbers have declined significantly as a result of numerous threats, particularly the loss of habitat due to cropland conversion, urban development, and agricultural practices.
 Degradation of wintering habitat in Mexico and California has also had a negative impact on the species.